Lie To Me

 "What?"
 Did he just say...?
 "Whating a what?"

 "I know, Buffy," Ford reassured in emptiness.
 "You don't have to lie."
 Buffy knew her face was consumed with her being completely dumbfounded, but she still couldn't speak.
 "I've been trying to figure out the right time to tell you.
 I know you're the slayer."

 "What you said is true isn't it?"
 Buffy asked as she entered Libby's room.

 Buffy shook her head in sorrow as she sat on the edge of the bed.

-"I know it's hard and I know I still need to find the right way to break these kinds of things to you, but you have to know that I will never lie to you and what I tell and don't tell you is in your best interest."
+"I know it's hard and I know the whole trial and error process of finding the right way to break these kinds of things to you is not always so great, but you have to know that I will never lie to you and what I tell and don't tell you is for the best, hopefully.
+I am still figuring this out."
 Libby scooted closer to a silently sobbing Buffy and added, "I'm sorry.
 I know this sucks, but I'm going to do everything I can to make it better.
-That's what I'm here for."
+That I will never stop trying to do."

-Buffy leaned her head on Libby's shoulder as she tried to breathe deeply and stop weeping.
-They were both still trying to get used to the new situation of their lives, but Buffy was still just trying to not be reminded of Libby's sole purpose and getting upset with her Protector over her tragic friend wasn't helping.
-Everyone was lying to each other while seeking the truth and nothing was turning out the way it should...fairly.
+Buffy leaned her head on Libby's shoulder as she tried to breathe deeply and stop the tears.
+They were both still trying to get used to the new situation of their lives, but Buffy was still just trying to not be reminded of Libby's sole purpose and getting upset with her protector over her tragic friend wasn't helping.
+Everyone was lying to each other while seeking the truth and nothing was turning out the way it should.